aws-games/cloud-game-development-toolkit/assets/jenkins-pipelines/README.md

 ## `godot.groovy`

-This pipeline builds the Godot engine from its public Git repository, using an FSx volume as workspace cache and another FSx volume to store _sccache_ artefacts to speed up subsequent builds.
+This pipeline builds the Godot engine from its public Git repository, using an FSx volume as workspace cache and another FSx volume to store _sccache_ artifacts to speed up subsequent builds.

 The pipeline is divided in two stages:
 1. **Prepare** - Clones or pulls the Git repository to the FSx workspace volume, then creates an FSx snapshot and waits for it to be available.
 This stage is skipped if the `source_path` parameter is provided.